We're going to be talking about, we're going to be talking about Julian Assange.

 We will do it.

-We will do that uh on Fridays probably.
+We will do that on Fridays, probably.

-That uh change my mind stuff.
+Change my mind stuff.

-And why they decided to go ahead and just you know take the one simple, you know, guilty plea and let him go.
+And why they decided to go ahead and just, you know, take the one simple, you know, guilty plea and let him go.

-So, multiple reasons.
+So multiple reasons.

 Number one, the extradition process.